 Active contours are very widely used in computer vision tasks like tracking and segmentation.
-A flurry of research was sparked off by the original paper of Kass and Witkin [9] which still continues.
+A flurry of research was sparked off by the original paper of Kass and Witkin [1] which still continues.
 Active contours are simply connected closed curves which move so as to minimise some energy functionals.
 The minimisation yields the curve evolution equations and depending on the numerical implementation, contours have been classified as parametric active contour or geometric active contour.
-As their name suggests, parametric active contours are implemented using parametric curves like splines [12] or finite element method [4] in a Lagrangian framework and these were the initial choices for implementation.
-On the other hand, geometric active contours are implemented in an Eulerian framework using the level set methods [17] [19].
-An interesting paper which links these two approaches is [20].
+As their name suggests, parametric active contours are implemented using parametric curves like splines [2] or finite element method [3] in a Lagrangian framework.
+On the other hand, geometric active contours are implemented in an Eulerian framework using the level set methods [4] [5].
+An interesting paper which links these two approaches is [6].

 It is out of scope of this article to review the entire active contour literature, however we mention a few of the important works.
-The initial energy functional defined by Kass et al. [9] was based on image gradients while Ronfard [16] extended it to region based energy functionals.
-They used parametric contours for implementation.
-Malladi [11] introduced the level set method into the computer vision community.
-Another landmark paper is [2] which converted the initial gradient problem into that of finding a geodesic path in a Riemannian space defined by the image.
+The initial energy functional defined by Kass et al. [1] was based on image gradients while Ronfard [7] extended it to region based energy functionals.
+Malladi [8] introduced the level set method into the computer vision community.
+Another landmark paper is [9] which converted the initial gradient problem into that of finding a geodesic path in a Riemannian space defined by the image.
 They have used the level set method for implementation.
-Some of the other important works are [3] [5] [6] [14] [21].
+Some of the other important works are [10] [11] [12] [13] [14].

-The advantages and disadvantages of both these methods are well documented [7].
+The advantages and disadvantages of both these methods are well documented [15].
 Briefly, the level set method representation allows topological change but has the disadvantage of being slow; converse is the case with parametric representation.
 In applications like tracking, which is our primary interest, topological changes seldom occur.
 Therefore we concentrate on parametric active contours only in this paper.
-We use a spline based implementation similar to that of [12].
+We use a spline based implementation similar to that of [2].